 - You can set up supplemental zone heating for larger homes.

-- They usually come with remote control.
-They can also come with an app that allows the fireplace to be controlled via wi-fi or Bluetooth.
+- They usually come with a remote control.
+They can also come with an app that allows the fireplace to be controlled via Wi-Fi or Bluetooth.

 - With deluxe fireplace brands, you can get holographic flames that truly capture the ambiance of a wood-burning fireplace.

 What Types of Fireplaces Are There and Which Can Be Built-In?